 You start earning sick time immediately and can use it as soon as it's earned.
+COVID-19 child vaccination time can be used immediately.

 8) Do I need a doctor's note?

 Only after more than 3 consecutive days of absence (and the note does not have to specify your illness).
 However, if your employer requests a doctor's note, they must reimburse you for any fee your health care provider charges you to provide documentation.